A Minute With: Carrie Underwood climbs 'Sound of Music' mountain

-NEW YORK, Dec 3 (Reuters) - Despite just a handful of acting roles to date, country singer and “American Idol” winner Carrie Underwood was the first choice to play the coveted lead role of Maria in a new live version of “The Sound of Music” for television.
+NEW YORK (Reuters) - Despite just a handful of acting roles to date, country singer and “American Idol” winner Carrie Underwood was the first choice to play the coveted lead role of Maria in a new live version of “The Sound of Music” for television.

 Since winning “Idol” in 2005, Underwood, 30, has taken the country music scene by storm with hits like “Before He Cheats,” and “Jesus, Take the Wheel,” winning six Grammys and more than 100 other music awards.
 But the singer will take on more than just singing as she plays the von Trapp’s musical governess in the live NBC broadcast on Thursday.